bengland2/une-stats/MAT150/lslr.md

 The *lines* function displays the LSLR line result.
 Note that *lwd=5* widens the line (default *lwd=1*).
 The green color is a little easier to see in my opinion.

-see lslr_plot.png for an example of this plot.
+see what this plot looks like at plot_zoom_png_ex52.png in this directory.